 There are two main xanthine oxidase inhibitors used for gout.

 Probenecid (Probalan) is a drug that helps the kidneys remove uric acid from the blood more effectively.
 Side effects include rash, upset stomach, and kidney stones.

-Alternative treatments for gout seek either to reduce pain during attacks or to lower uric acid levels and potentially prevent attacks.
-Like with many alternative treatments for any disease or condition, opinions are often mixed as to the efficacy of some treatment methods.
+Alternative treatments for gout aim either to reduce pain during attacks or to lower uric acid levels and potentially prevent attacks.
+As with many alternative treatments for any disease or condition, opinions are often mixed as to the efficacy of some treatment methods.
 Research is often minimal in comparison to traditional medical treatments for gout.

 The following have shown at least some promise for gout.

 Antioxidant-rich fruits: Dark-colored fruits like blackberries, blueberries, grapes, raspberries, and especially cherries can help keep uric acid under control.

 Vitamin C: Consuming moderate amounts of vitamin C is also connected to lower uric acid levels.
 However, very large doses of the vitamin can actually raise uric acid levels.